About the Slack connectors

 - Click the My integrations tab.

-- Find Slack, then choose what you want to do:
+- Find Slack or Slack Bot, then choose what you want to do:

 - View access: See which permissions (scopes) Slack currently has in this app.